 Social Work will have a single, distance-delivered MSW program, and we will no longer

-have a campus-based MSW program.
-Students can complete the MSW degree in 2-4 years,
+the MSW program.
+Students can complete the MSW degree in 2-4 years, and students with

-and students with a BSW degree from an accredited university are eligible to apply
+a BSW degree from an accredited university are eligible to apply for advanced placement

-concentration is the ideal curriculum model to meet the significant and complex needs
+ideal curriculum model to meet the significant and complex needs spanning across remote,

-spanning across remote, rural, and small metropolitan community needs of Alaska.
-Social
+rural, and small metropolitan community needs of Alaska.
+Social workers in Alaska

-workers in Alaska are required to assume multiple roles and responsibilities in their
+are required to assume multiple roles and responsibilities in their work, frequently

-work, frequently serving as the only social worker in their agencies, and quite possibly,
+serving as the only social worker in their agencies, and quite possibly, the only

-the only social worker in their geographic region.
-As a result, an advanced generalist
+social worker in their geographic region.
+As a result, an advanced generalist social

-social worker needs to be able to perform multiple roles in the direct, organizational,
+worker needs to be able to perform multiple roles in the direct, organizational, and

-and community practice arenas.
-The advanced generalist curriculum is divided into
+community practice arenas.
+The advanced generalist curriculum is divided into the

 sequences across the curriculum: social work practice, policy, human behavior in the